kjzhang/parallel-l0-image-smoothing/README.md

     -subproblem 2: estimate S + 1
     --time: 0.028331 (s)

-As a note for setting `-k`, for the sample flowers image reference below, k = 2 requires ~22 iterations, k = 1.05 requires ~301 iterations, and k = 1.01 requres ~1441 iterations.
+As a note for setting `-k`, for the sample flowers image referenced below, k = 2 requires ~22 iterations, k = 1.05 requires ~301 iterations, and k = 1.01 requres ~1441 iterations.

 ### Sources: ###